juseljuk/IBM-DBA-VA-BAW-RPA/1-Basics/README.md

 # **Lab 1: Cognitive Chatbot Basics**
 In this lab we'll start to build a chatbot / virtual assistant using _**Watson Assistant service from IBM Cloud**_.
-This basic chatbot is a banking bot that will help banks corporate users to change their address information.
+This basic chatbot is a banking bot that will help banks corporate customers to change their address information.

 ## Requirements
 - [IBM Cloud account](https://cloud.ibm.com/)